LewisCardy/Enterprise-Web-Dev-Coursework/README.md

 ## Coursework for CM4025 Enterprise Web Development Instructions for Running Website
 **Setup**
-Script tested inside of blank ubuntu docker container running ports 3000 & 5000
+Script tested inside of blank ubuntu docker container running ports 3000 & 5000. copy the script file from the github to root directory of container.

 **Script**
-Run WebsiteScript.sh this will install required software and clone the github.
+Run WebsiteScript.sh (`sudo ./websiteScript.sh`) this will install required software and clone the github.

 **After Setup**
 create .env inside of the server directory and insert this line